-- 11.10 It is not apparent how the Claim would encourage collective bargaining. - 11.11 As previously submitted, placing a one size fits all clause in all modern awards simply changes the scheme of the BOOT against which enterprise bargaining occurs rather than promote collective bargaining itself. - 11.12 Given that the Claim is not a modern award claim per se, but rather an attempt to extend (and neutralise) some elements of the NES, it is unsurprising that no attempt has been made to justify the Claim in any particular industry. - 11.13 In reality, whether such a clause is relevant in collective bargaining for a specific enterprise should simply be left to that enterprise (for the employer and employees) to determine through bargaining. - 11.14 For some enterprises, workplace flexibility available under the Claim may be rarely utilised (e.g. in workforces with very young staff) while in others, workplace flexibility will have central relevance. - 11.15 Bargaining in these circumstances will allow an employer to consider the size of their enterprise, the profile of their workforce, whether they receive any countervailing benefit in return and any issues they have in terms of their broader approach to flexibility. - 11.16 Significantly, this was also a factor taken into consideration by the Panel in the Fair Work Act Review 2012 where it was noted:
+- 11.9 It is not apparent how the Claim would encourage collective bargaining. - 11.10 As previously submitted, placing a one size fits all clause in all modern awards simply changes the scheme of the BOOT against which enterprise bargaining occurs rather than promote collective bargaining itself. - 11.11 Given that the Claim is not a modern award claim per se, but rather an attempt to extend (and neutralise) some elements of the NES, it is unsurprising that no attempt has been made to justify the Claim in any particular industry. - 11.12 In reality, whether such a clause is relevant in collective bargaining for a specific enterprise should simply be left to that enterprise (for the employer and employees) to determine through bargaining. - 11.13 Bargaining in these circumstances will allow an employer to consider the size of their enterprise, the profile of their workforce, whether they receive any countervailing benefit in return and any issues they have in terms of their broader approach to flexibility.